jayunit100/storyworld0/programming/README.md

 Input: [1, 2, 3, 1], k=3
 Output: True

-## Product Except Self: Calculate an output array such that output[i] is equal to the product of all the elements of the array except arr[i].
-Input: [1, 2, 3, 4]
-Output: [24, 12, 8, 6]

 ## Rotate Array: Rotate the array to the right by k steps.
 Input: [1, 2, 3, 4, 5, 6, 7], k=3
 Output: [5, 6, 7, 1, 2, 3, 4]

 # Dynamic Programming

 ## Climbing Stairs: Count ways to climb n stairs.

 Input: n=2